Do you share your faith with others? How?

 When you evangelize, what do you hope to accomplish?
 What outcome do you want?
 What do you hope to see?
 What is the first thing you expect to see when your evangelizing starts to show signs of success?

-Do you want to win or just avoid losing?
+Do you want to win souls or just avoid losing an argument?

-How many people lost battles they never get into?
+How many people lost battles they never got into?
 Have you ever lost a battle you walked away from?
-Walk away.
-You are under no moral obligation to engage in unnecessary and unproductive wars.
+Walk away from unnecessary and unproductive wars.

 If someone wants to learn more about God, that person is precious.
 You have someone to share the Gospel with.
 If you spend more time with them, the hard cases will be more likely to come back and be ready to listen later.